airr-community/airr-standards/docs/ontovoc/introduction_ontovoc.rst

 replaced by a repository-defined IRI component (e.g., ``http://purl.obolibrary.org/obo/NCBITaxon_``).
 Note that there is no connection between ``NCBITAXON`` in the CURIE and ``NCBITaxon`` in the IRI, the former one is just a placeholder.
+Although common, it is not always the case that a resolved CURIE (the IRI *prefix* plus the *local ID*) can be used as a URL directly to look up the CURIE using a web browser.

-The AIRR schema will provide a list of AIRR approved CURIE *prefixes* along with a list of at least one IRI *prefix* (i.e., replacement string) for each them.
-This list serves two purposes:
+The AIRR schema provides a ``CURIEMap``, a list of AIRR approved CURIE *prefixes* along with a ``map`` of at least one IRI *prefix* (i.e., replacement string) for each CURIE *prefix*.
+In addition, the CURIEMap for a CURIE *prefix* will sometimes provide a definition for one or more ``InformationProvider`` entities for that CURIE *prefix*.
+An InformationProvider provides a mechanism to computationally look up a resolved CURIE (e.g. the IRI *prefix* and the *local ID*) by describing how to make a request to the InformationProvider as well as describing the format in which the request response will be provided.
+Finally, the CURIEMap may also provide a default ``map`` and ``provider`` for each CURIE *prefix*.

+This CURIEMap serves several purposes:

 1. It provides a controlled namespace for CURIE *prefixes* used in the AIRR schema.
 For now, custom additions to or replacements of these *prefixes* in the schema are prohibited.
 This does not affect the ability of repositories to use such custom prefixes internally.
-2. It simplifies resolution of CURIEs by non-repositories.
+2. It simplifies resolution of CURIEs.
 The lists of IRI *prefixes* for each CURIE *prefix* should not be considered to be exhaustive.
 However, when using custom IRI *prefixes*, it must be ensured that they refer to the same ontology as the provider *prefixes*.
+3. It simplifies computation using CURIES.
+It is possible to use the *provider* for a CURIE *prefix* as a mechanism to look up a CURIE from an InformationProvider with a known response (See

-It should be explicitly noted that the IRI *prefix* list should not be interpreted as any kind of recommendation for certain *providers*.
+It should be explicitly noted that the *CURIEMap* should not be interpreted as any kind of recommendation for certain *providers*.
 It is left up to users to decide how to resolve the resulting IRIs, e.g., via DNS/HTTP (if possible) or by using a *provider* of their choice.